 This course is an introduction to film making through hands on experience with digital video camera and recording equipment.
 It is the aesthetic and technical study of video.
-The course utilizes light weight cameras for location shoots, documentaries, news aathering and commercial presentations.
+The course utilizes light weight cameras for location shoots, documentaries, news gathering and commercial presentations.
 Pre-production, storyboarding and post production video editing are stressed.
 Through activities with an emphasis on video editing, students learn to creatively rearrange, add and remove sections of the image and sound previously recorded on video.
-Prerequisite: Foundation year or transfer credit

-Lenticular Vision AS202
+Prerequisite: Studio Foundation Year

-The train, the telegraph, and the camera were three nineteenth-century inventions that kick-started modernity almost overnight.
+Lenticular Vision AS202 The train, the telegraph, and the camera were three nineteenth-century inventions that kick-started modernity almost overnight.
 This class examines one of these, the camera, as a gateway to major scientific, social, cultural, and artistic transformations.
 Students examine the public fascination with photographic innovations, consider whether photography is a science that records nature or an art that depends on human mediation, and contemplate how digital technology threatens our preconceptions of what is real.
-Prerequisites: Art History III and Writing and Literature III
+Prerequisites: Art History III